mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

-So you shouldn't store your data or create public services using Pickle, but for things like moving data on a wire it's a great default choice if you're moving strictly from Python processes to Python processes in a trusted environment.
+So you shouldn't store your data or create public services using Pickle, but for things like moving data on a wire it's a great default choice if you're moving strictly from Python processes to Python processes in a trusted and uniform environment.

 It's great because it's as fast as you can make it (up a a memory copy) and other libraries in the ecosystem can use it without needing to special case